bluesky/bluesky/doc/source/hardware.rst

         It should return a list of devices including itself and any other devices that are unstaged as a result of unstaging this one.

+    .. method:: pause()

+        An optional hook to do some device-specific work when the RunEngine pauses.

+    .. method:: resume()

+        An optional hook to do some device-specific work when the RunEngine resumes after a pause.

 Settable (Movable) Device
 +++++++++++++++++++++++++